browserstack/java-appium-app-browserstack/README.md

 - Replace `YOUR_USERNAME` & `YOUR_ACCESS_KEY` with your BrowserStack access credentials

-- Replace `bs://<app-id>` wkth the URL obtained from app upload step
+- Replace `bs://<app-id>` with the URL obtained from app upload step

 - Set the device and OS version